openSUSE-Rust/roast/README.md

 the target revision until the most recent tag.
 If there is no tag at all, it starts from the target revision until the first initial commit.

-The resulting changelog filename is based on the resulting filename of the generated tarball e.g. `source.tar.zst` will have a changelog filename of `source.changes`.
+The resulting changelog filename is based on the resulting filename EXCLUDING THE VERSION part of the generated tarball e.g. `source-1.0.1.tar.zst` will have a changelog filename of `source.changes`.
 You can hard-code a full filename by passing a value to `changesoutfile`.